 They even have extra time to spend with their colleagues after work or even on one of their rest days.

-Most of the BPO employees or teams would usually plan for dinner or lunch out after their shift.
-They also have occasional team buildings where they just choose to go out of town or to a nearby place to relax and have fun with their colleagues, and families.
+BPO companies also have occasional team buildings where they choose to go out of town or to a nearby place to relax and have fun with their colleagues and families.